ECTS

 Autumn

 Phylogeny is a quest for evolutionary clues.
-The aim of this module is to recall the existence of gene phylogenies within species phylogenies, the ways in which evolutionary histories can be represented in tree form, and the challenge of positional molecular homology through sequence alignment.
-The principles of phylogenetic inference methods are at the heart of this course.
-Distance methods highlight the difficulties of separating homology and homoplasy, and the need to build models of character evolution.
-The maximum parsimony cladistic approach illustrates the use of bootstrapping to estimate the strength of phylogeny nodes, and the impact of taxonomic sampling in detecting multiple substitutions.
+The aim of this module is to highlight the existence of gene phylogenies within species phylogenies, the methods used to represent evolutionary histories in the form of trees, and the challenge of positional molecular homology through sequence alignment.
+The principles of phylogenetic inference methods are at the heart of this course unit.
+Distance methods highlight the difficulties of separating homology and homoplasy, and the need to construct models of character evolution.
+The cladistic approach with maximum parsimony illustrates, on the one hand, the use of bootstrapping to estimate the robustness of phylogeny nodes and, on the other hand, the impact of taxonomic sampling on the detection of multiple substitutions.

-Probabilistic approaches are presented and explored in greater depth.
-The attraction artifact of long branches leads to an introduction to probabilistic reasoning.
-The maximum likelihood method is used to calculate likelihood, to estimate model parameters by optimality, to construct different character evolution models, and to compare models.
+Probabilistic approaches are presented and explored in depth.
+The artifact of attraction to long branches leads to the introduction of probabilistic reasoning.
+The maximum likelihood method allows us to address likelihood calculation, model parameter estimation by optimality, the construction of different character evolution models, and model comparison.
 Bayesian inference introduces the distinction between density-based and optimality-based approaches.
-It then shows the a priori use of probability densities, the data-driven estimation of a posteriori distributions of model parameters, their approximation by Markov chains with Monte Carlo techniques and Metropolis coupling (MCMCMC), the ignition and convergence phases, and the calculation and interpretation of tree and clade posterior probabilities.
-The importance of DNA, RNA and protein sequence evolution models and their improvement is emphasized.
+It then shows the a priori use of probability densities, the estimation of the posterior distributions of model parameters based on the data, their approximation by Markov chains with Monte Carlo techniques and Metropolis coupling (MCMCMC), the ignition and convergence phases, and the calculation and interpretation of the posterior probabilities of trees and clades.
+The importance of DNA, RNA, and protein sequence evolution models and their improvement is emphasized.

-Advanced multidimensional data mining EXADIM
+Advanced exploration of multidimensional data EXADIM

 ECTS